 II.
 STATISTICAL REPORTS ON GOVERNMENT SECURITIES ACTIVITIES

 A primary dealer is expected to file the FR 2004 reports on an ongoing basis.
 The FR 2004 reports collect weekly data on primary dealers’ outright positions, transactions, and financing and fails in Treasury and other marketable debt securities.
-In addition, daily data is collected on positions in to-be-issued Treasury securities.10 This data is reported on the FR 2004WI report.
+In addition, daily data is collected on positions in to-be-issued Treasury securities.8 This data is reported on the FR 2004WI report.
 Aggregate data is published on the New York Fed’s public website with a one week lag.
 More detailed information on the FR2004 report forms and instructions can be found at http://www.newyorkfed.org/markets/primarydealers.html.
-Any changes to these reporting requirements will be published there.

 III.
 SANCTIONS IN THE EVENT OF NON-COMPLIANCE WITH STANDARDS

 The New York Fed may take action against any primary dealer that does not comply with the standards set forth in this policy.
-That action will vary depending upon the type of non-compliance, but may range, for instance, from suspension from one or all programs for a period of time to termination as a primary dealer.
+That action will vary depending upon the type of non-compliance, but may range, for instance, from suspension from any or all operations for a period of time to termination as a primary dealer.

 IV.
 APPLICATION PROCESS